sritchie/cloud_tutorial/README.md

-# Cloud Tutorial (aka "Cloudssifier")
+# Cloud Tutorial

-Simple classifier trained on Cloud!
 This repository contains a workflow that trains a vanilla fully-connected neural network to predict MNIST digits, using Tensorflow's SGD optimizer.

-The training code is compatible with Tensorflow 2.0, but the `setup.py` file requires TF 1.14.*; this is because AI Platform (as of 10.31.2019) doesn't yet support TF2.
+The training code is compatible with Tensorflow 2.0, but the `setup.py` file requires TF `1.14.*`; this is because AI Platform (as of 10.31.2019) doesn't yet support TF2.

 ## Local Execution